ianderrington/genai/docs/Understanding/agents/knowledge_graphs.md

 ## Background

 ### What are Knowledge Graphs?

 Knowledge graphs are a type of graph database that store data in a structured format.
 They are used to store and query data in a way that allows for data and their relationships between to be defined, stored, and queried.

 #### Definition and core concepts

 #### Key components: entities, relationships, attributes

 **Entities** are nodes in the graph, and are the main data points in the graph.
 They can be anything from a person, to a place, to an object, to an event, etc.
 **Relationships** are edges in the graph, and are the connections between entities.
 They can be anything from a "is a" relationship, to a "part of" relationship, to a "related to" relationship, etc.
 **Attributes** are properties of the entities and relationships.
 They can be anything from a "name", to a "description", to a "type", etc.

-### Implicit vs. Explicit Knowledge
+!!! important "Implicit vs. Explicit Knowledge" implicit-vs-explicit-knowledges
     LLMs learn probabilistic representation of linear knowledge representations, not necessarily higher order concepts and considerations.
 While relationships between text may be inferred, it may not be explicitly encoded, which can be of considerable value, in some instances, for instance when talking about 'Apple falling', LLM may be able to infer the possibliity of talking about the company and it's stocks, but could also allow for an apple falling down to the ground.
 It allows an 'implicit' understanding.
 Once trained, these understandings can be modified by prompting changes, making there application non-universal, and not necessarily modifiable.

     Knowledge graphs, however, offer explicit representations of relations between items, by providing concrete associations, numerical or textual.
 They can be formally verified and easily modified.

 #### Comparison between statistical (LLM) and symbolic (KG) knowledge representation